Mariam003/Mariam003/README.md

 # 👋 About Me

-I am a Data Analyst with who makes raw data simple and easy to understand and I am always looking for new opportunities to grow and contribute in the ever-evolving world of data analysis.
+I am a Data Analyst who makes raw data simple and easy to understand and I am always looking for new opportunities to grow and contribute in the ever-evolving world of data analysis.

 ---